Vajiralongkorn: Sport interest

-Resident
+Residence

 Most of the time, Vajiralongkorn lives in Bavaria in Germany, where he has spent a significant amount of his adulthood.
-His 15-year-old son, Dipangkorn Rasmijoti, goes to school in the area.
+His son, Dipangkorn Rasmijoti, goes to school in the area.
 The King requested and received changes to the constitution to end the requirement that he appoint a regent when he is away from Thailand.
-In comparison, his father often made state visits early during his reign, but he left the country only once after the 1960s—an overnight stay in neighboring Laos.
-He has also received visits from Thai officials and dignitaries in Germany.
+In comparison, his father often made state visits early during his reign, but he left the country only once after the 1960s for an overnight stay in neighboring Laos.
+Vajiralongkorn has also received visits from Thai officials and dignitaries in Germany.
 According to the German foreign ministry, the Thai ambassador has been told multiple times that Germany opposes "having guests in our country who run their state affairs from here."
 Thai officials have told Germany that Prime Minister Prayut is responsible for government matters, while the King is in Germany for personal reasons.

 Reign

-Accession to the throne
+Accession to the throne and coronation

 According to the 2007 Constitution, the cabinet instructed the president of the National Assembly to invite Crown Prince Vajiralongkorn to the throne.
 He became the first monarch to be born in Thailand since his great-uncle Prajadhipok died in 1935.
 After his father, Bhumibol Adulyadej, died on 13 October 2016, Vajiralongkorn was expected to succeed to the throne of Thailand but asked for time to mourn before taking the throne.
 On the night of 1 December 2016, the fiftieth day after the death of Bhumibol, Regent Prem Tinsulanonda led the heads of the country's three branches of government to an audience with Vajiralongkorn to invite him to ascend to the throne as the tenth king of the Chakri dynasty.
 Vajiralongkorn accepted the invitation, saying in a televised statement: "I would like to accept in order to fulfill his majesty's wishes and for the benefit of all Thais."
 The government retroactively declared his reign to have begun upon his father's death, but it would not crown him formally until after the cremation of his father.
 The remains were then cremated on 26 October 2017.
 Currently, his main residence is Amphorn Sathan Residential Hall, with the king having moved from Nonthaburi Palace in 2011.

-Coronation

 Vajiralongkorn's three-day coronation ceremonies took place from 4 to 6 May 2019.
 The one billion baht (US$29.8 million) coronation was anticipated to attract 150,000 people to Sanam Luang, which it did.